-The beginning of the year is the perfect moment to assess your ecommerce business with a fresh perspective.
-Since an ecommerce billing platform is essential for success in 2021, it might be time to consider if your current platform will propel or hinder your business this year.
+Since an ecommerce billing platform is essential for adapting to changing consumer buying habits in 2021, it might be time to consider if your current platform will propel or hinder your business this year.

-Even before the ball dropped and fireworks illuminated the sky, you might have suspected your current ecommerce platform was holding your business back.
+You might have suspected your current ecommerce platform was holding your business back for a while.
 Or perhaps switching platforms is a more abrupt initiative and you need to get up and running fast.
 Whatever your situation, migrating to another ecommerce platform is a big decision, and should be approached thoughtfully and strategically.